kakaobrain/torchgpipe/README.md

 ```

 To train a module with GPipe, simply wrap it with `torchgpipe.GPipe`.
 Your
-module must be `nn.Sequential` as GPipe will automatically break up the module
+module must be `nn.Sequential` as GPipe will automatically split the module
 into partitions with consecutive layers. `balance` argument determines the
 number of layers in each partition. `chunks` argument specifies the number of
 micro-batches.
 Input, output, and intermediate tensors must be `Tensor` or